hodayaShirazie/Pack-man-game/README.md

    - A player can score points along their route and be disqualified by touching a ghost.

 2. **Design Patterns:**
-   - **Singleton:** Ensures a single instance of the game manager to control the game logic.
+   - **Singleton:** Ensures a single player in each game to control the game logic.
    - **Prototype:** Allows cloning of game objects, such as ghosts, to enable efficient object creation.
    - **Callback:** Implements event-driven logic for player interactions and game updates.
-   - **State:** Manages different player states to handle different disqualification cases (e.g., player has lives , game-over) dynamically.
+   - **State:** Manages the player's behavior based on their current state, with each state defining unique actions the player can perform (e.g., having lives, being game-over) dynamically.

 3. **Multi-threading:**
    - Each ghost operates as a separate thread, ensuring non-blocking movement.